ChurchApps/ChumsApp/README.md

 The only reason this program is free is because of the generous support from users.
 If you want to support us to keep this free, please head over to [ChurchApps](https://churchapps/partner) or [sponsor us on GitHub](https://github.com/sponsors/ChurchApps/).
 Thank you so much!

 #### Join the Community
-We have a great community for end-users on [Facebook].
+We have a great community for end-users on [Facebook](https://www.facebook.com/churchapps.org).
 It's a good way to ask questions, get tips and follow new updates.
 Come join us!

 #### Report and Issue
 If you discover an issue or have a feature request, simply submit it to our [issues log](https://github.com/ChurchApps/ChurchAppsSupport).
 Don't be shy, that's how the program gets better.